-There is a wide variety of customer feedback tools are your disposition.
-But how do you know which ones to use?
+There are a wide variety of customer feedback tools — but how do you know which ones to use?

-Finding out how your customers feel about you, i.e. collecting customer feedback drives most customer experience improvement; after all, “you can’t manage what you don’t measure.”
+Collecting customer feedback drives customer experience improvement; becasuse, after all, “you can’t manage what you don’t measure.”

 Social Media Does 2 Things Well